Pushback (migration): Legality

-If the refugees are at risk of life or freedom due to "race, religion, nationality, membership of a particular social group or political opinion" with the exception of "danger to the security of the country" the pushbacks violate the principle of non-refoulement in international law, including the Convention Relating to the Status of Refugees.
+If the refugees are at risk of life or freedom due to "race, religion, nationality, membership of a particular social group or political opinion", with the exception of "danger to the security of the country", the pushbacks violate the principle of non-refoulement in international law, including the Convention Relating to the Status of Refugees.

 In some regions additional laws apply, in Europe pushbacks often violate the prohibition of collective expulsion of asylum seekers in Protocol 4 of the European Convention on Human Rights.
-Refoulement, as well as summary expulsions, are also prohibited by Articles 18 and 19 of the EU Charter of Fundamental Rights.
+Refoulement, as well as summary expulsions, are also prohibited by Articles 18 and 19 of the EU Charter of Fundamental Rights., Article 13 of the International Covenant on Civil and Political Rights, Article 22§9 of the American Convention on Human Rights, and Article 12§5 African Charter on Human and Peoples' Rights.
 Depending on the circumstances, pushbacks may themselves constitute torture, or ill-treatment, or violate the right to life, prohibited by international law including the ECHR and the EU Charter of Fundamental Rights.
 Marco Stefan and Roberto Cortinovi, at the European University Institute, describe pushbacks as "a major threat to the fundamental rights and rule of law standards established under EU primary and secondary legislation".
 There have also been attempts to challenge pushbacks on the basis that they could amount to forced disappearances or crimes against humanity in especially severe cases.

 UNHCR has urged European countries to put an end to pushbacks at Europe's land and sea borders, calling them "simply illegal".
 Both the Court of Justice of the European Union and the European Court of Human Rights have ruled that Hungary's policy of systematically deporting migrants to the Serbian border was unlawful.
 72,000 people have been affected by this policy since 2016, which Hungary continues despite these rulings.
 However, Frontex suspended its operations in Hungary.

 Pushbacks by the Hungarian authorities often involve police brutality - beating up asylum seekers and setting the dogs upon them - that in several cases end with death.
 The Hungarian authorities usually fail to investigate these tragedies effectively, and the cases are taken to the European Court of Human Rights.
 In Hungary, the Hungarian Helsinki Committee examines and reports about these abuses, provides free legal assistance to the plaintiffs, and takes them to court.

 Members of the parliament in Finland voted 167 to 31 in July 2024 for a law allowing pushbacks.
 Under the law, no asylum claims will be accepted on Finlands eastern border, if Russia transports migrants there in a hybrid warfare destabilization attempt, like it did in late 2023.
-When ordered, the measure allows the use of force to return migrants to russian territory.
+When ordered, the measure allows the use of force to return migrants to Russian territory.
 The order has to be issued by the president in conjunction with the parliament and the measure is limited to one month per directive.